truenas/documentation/content/SCALE/SCALEUIReference/Storage/Datasets/EditACLScreens.md

 If **ACL Type** is set to **NSFv4**, you can select the **ACL Mode** you want to use.

 {{< hint ok >}}
-NFSv4 is a type of access control list (ACL) that is not related to the type of share you might use (SMB or NFS).
+NFSv4 is an access control list (ACL) type not related to the share type you might use (SMB or NFS).
 {{< /hint >}}

 ## Unix Permissions Editor Screen